Removing a Damaged Plywood Floor

-My boyfriend, Matt, just bought an older home to use as a rental property.
+My friend, Matt, just bought an older home to use as a rental property.
 We refer to it as the “Rebel” house because that is the name of the street where it is located.
 He got a stellar deal, too… It is one of those homes where the previous owner started remodeling and didn’t finish it.
 We knew we would certainly have our work cut out for us which is OK because that is the way we like it!

 The house has hardwood floors in the living room and bedrooms, and linoleum in the bathroom, kitchen, and hallway.
 Upon further inspection, we found four (yes, FOUR) layers of vinyl on the floor plus the previous owner had started removing it which meant we would get to finish the job!
 Yay!
+It would be easier to remove the linoleum as one layer rather than scrape up multiple layers so I’ll show you how to remove a subfloor just in case you need to know!

 - Circular Saw